AdamClarkStandke/MultinomialNaiveBayes-vs-LogisticRegression/README.md

-# Comparing an Additve Smoothing Multinomial Naive-Bayes classifier versus Logistic Regression for Detecting fake news
+# Comparing an Additive Smoothing Multinomial Naive-Bayes classifier versus Logistic Regression for Detecting fake news

 Implemented a fake news classifier as detailed by Katharine Jarmul in her Introduction to Natural Language Processing in Python course on DataCamp and by George McIntire as detaled in his article at [kdnuggets](https://www.kdnuggets.com/2017/04/machine-learning-fake-news-accuracy.html)